Partition of Jin

-The Partition of Jin (三家分晉 (三家分晋, Sānjiā Fēn Jìn, Three Families Partitioning Jin)), the watershed between the Spring and Autumn and Warring States periods, refers to the division of the State of Jin between rival families into the three states of Han, Zhao and Wei.
-As a result, the three states were often referred to as the "Three Jins" (三晉 (三晋, Sān Jìn)).
+The Partition of Jin (三家分晉 (三家分晋, Sānjiā Fēn Jìn, Three Families Partitioning Jin)), refers to the division of the State of Jin between rival families into the three states of Han, Zhao and Wei, a watershed event marking the division between the Spring and Autumn and Warring States periods.
+Proceeding from the Jin, the three states were often referred to as the "Three Jins" (三晉 (三晋, Sān Jìn)).

 Because the process took several decades, there is some debate between scholars as to the year which best marks the true partition of Jin.
 Kiser & Cai (2003) state the most common dates picked by historians are 481, 475, 468, and 403 BCE.
 The last date, according to Sima Guang marks the conferring of Marquessates by King Weilie of Zhou on Wei Si, ruler of the State of Wei; Zhao Ji, ruler of the State of Zhao, and Han Qian, ruler of the State of Han.

 In 386 BCE, the states of Han, Wei and Zhao deposed Duke Jing of Jin and divided the last remaining Jin territory between themselves, which marked the end of the Jin state.